 Mission Asset Fund

-We provide grants for nonprofits up to $250,000, with grant cycles occurring annually.
-Our next grant cycle is opening in summer 2018.
+We provide grants for nonprofits up to $150,000, with grant cycles occurring annually.

 We support organizations with communications strategies that make it easier for people to access services, engage with communities, or use technology to address urgent communications needs.
 In addition, a portion of our funding supports organizations that help adults from underrepresented communities become developers.